×

 Mangrove Restoration & Education in Benin, Africa

-Oceanic Global has partnered with local non-profit Grabe-Benin to help restore mangroves and community capacity-building in Benin, Africa.
+Oceanic Global partnered with local non-profit Grabe-Benin to help restore mangroves and strengthen community-led conservation in Benin, Africa.

 Project Overview

-Oceanic Global’s Community Grant to Grabe-Benin was made possible by Sven and Kristin Lindblad through The Wanderlust Fund.
+This project was made possible through the generous support of Sven and Kristin Lindblad through The Wanderlust Fund.

 Guardians of the Mangroves